 Conducted research on the success of security techniques in order to focus on the most successful strategies employed in the industry.

 Consulted with local law enforcement to increase awareness of crime patterns and assist in investigations.

 Developed and institutionalizedsecurity standards and procedures, reducing thefts by ___%.

 Evaluated travel and site security plans to recommend improvements to team management.

-Handpicked by City police commissioner as key player in design of most extensive emergency management and disorder control plan of any urban police department in the nation.
+Handpicked by the City policecommissioner as a key player in the design of the most extensive emergency management and disorder control plan of any urban police department in the nation.

 Instituted an immediate response procedure to address emergency and hazardous situations quickly, resulting in a ___% reduction in the time to contact appropriate authorities.

 Investigated and analyzed patterns in courier travel to demonstrate security vulnerabilities.